josdejong/mathjs/docs/reference/functions/map.md

 # Function map

-Create a new matrix or array with the results of the callback function executed on each entry of the matrix/array.
+Create a math.matrix or array with the results of the callback function executed on each entry of the matrix/array.